grnt7/Spotify-1/README.md

-🚀 Live See the application live here: https://your-deployed-app-url.com
+🚀 Live See the application live here: https://spotify-1-lake.vercel.app/

 ✨ Features Key Feature 1: Fully responsive design ensures seamless experience across all devices.

-🛠️ Technologies Used Frontend: React Native HTML5 Tailwind CSS or Styled Components JavaScript (ES6+)
+🛠️ Technologies Used Frontend: React with Next.JS, Styled Components using Tailwind CSS

-React Router Dom (for client-side routing) Redux for state management UI libraries: React Native Elements UI.
-Backend Mapbox API Platform: Node.js, Supabase: Authentication, Scooter Locations, Ride Tracking.
+React Router Dom (for client-side routing) Redux for state management UI libraries:

 APIs Integrated:

+Spotify Developer API
+User Authentication

+Spotify + NextAuth to persist user's logged in state!( including how to use access & refresh oAuth JWT Tokens.
+Middleware to handle authenticated user access!

+Recoil for state management (When swithching playlists and songs).

-Mapbox: Netlify (or Vercel/Firebase Hosting/AWS Amplify): To Follow.
-Version Control: Git GitHub ⚙️ Installation & Local Setup Follow these steps to get a copy of the project running on your local machine for development and testing purposes.
+🛠️ Version Control: Git GitHub

+⚙️ Installation & Local Setup Follow these steps to get a copy of the project running on your local machine for development and testing purposes.

 Clone the repository: Bash